-Middle school and high school students are notified of deficiencies on Monday, and must improve grade(s) prior to Wednesday.
-These grades will be verified at 8:00 a.m. on Wednesday to determine whether the student will be eligible to participate.
-If a student is unable to raise grades, they will remain ineligible from Wednesday through the following Tuesday.
-The Activities Director must verify eligibility before the student may resume participation/competition that week.
+Middle school and high school students are notified of deficiencies on Monday.
+These grades will be verified at 8:00 a.m. on Monday to determine whether the student will be eligible to participate.
+Students who are ineligible will remain ineligible from Monday through Sunday.
+The Activities Director must verify eligibility before the student may resume participation/competition.